acidanthera/WhateverGreen/Manual/FAQ.en.md

 - _My framebuffer amount exceeds connector amount in IOReg (starting with 10.13.2)?_
 This is a bug Apple added by fixing another bug of incorrect connector detection from VBIOS.
 In certain kexts (e.g. AMD9500Controller) they hardcoded 6 connectors as a total connector amount regardless of the number read from VBIOS.
 The consequences are black screen after wake and/or failure to sleep.
 To fix this issue you should specify `CFG,CFG_FB_LIMIT` with a correct number, via SSDT for example.

+- _Why can a highres DisplayPort-connected display fail to wake (e.g. some LG 4K models)?_
+Sometimes AGDC configuration preference could be the case.
+For 4K and lower it makes sense to try disabling it by passing `CFG,CFG_USE_AGDC` — False (`00`) via SSDT or similar.

 - _May I access the source code?_
 Model detection code is [open](https://github.com/vit9696/WhateverGreen/blob/master/WhateverGreen/kern_model.cpp) as well as [Lilu](https://github.com/vit9696/Lilu).
 If you want to contribute a feature you have an implementation for please contact me.
 For example, getting better handling of AMD Switchable Graphics or providing more complete research on connector detection would be nice.